Kingdom Hearts Coded: Kingdom Hearts Re:coded

 In May 2010, the new English voice actor for Jiminy Cricket, Phil Snyder, who took over the role after the death of Jiminy's former voice actor Eddie Carroll, wrote on his official website that he was recording his first voice work for the game Kingdom Hearts Re:coded; it was speculated to be a remake of Coded in the same way Kingdom Hearts Re:Chain of Memories brought Kingdom Hearts: Chain of Memories to the PlayStation 2.
 However, it remained unconfirmed until Re:coded was presented at E3 2010.

 Game director Tetsuya Nomura wanted to re-release Kingdom Hearts: coded, and considered releasing the game on the Wii through the WiiWare digital game store, which would then allow players to download the game in chapters like on the mobile phones' original version.
 Nomura's prime reason for wanting to re-release the game was to reach a broader audience however, so the Nintendo DS, being the most popular portable video game system in America and Europe, was chosen.
 The development team originally planned on simply re-releasing the game, but after they selected software developer h.a.n.d., who had done an "excellent" conversion of 358/2 Days, they began to consider a remake.
 At first, Nomura asked for an "as is" recreation of the original game, and when the game cartridge was still not full, he asked for a full 3D remake.
 Development took almost a year, and h.a.n.d. told Nomura that the task was "nearly impossible".
 The scale of the game grew so large that the Square Enix team in Osaka that had worked on Kingdom Hearts Birth by Sleep was brought in to assist.

 The lower screen of the Nintendo DS was used for the gameplay panel like 358/2 Days.
 The gameplay mechanics of the game were completely changed from the original: the lack of an analogue control stick on the Nintendo DS was a "challenge" according to Nomura, leading to a simplified combat system and mechanics that borrowed from Birth by Sleep.
 The story of the remake did not change, although more scenes were added, including a new secret movie and a few hints about the then-unreleased Kingdom Hearts 3D: Dream Drop Distance.
 Gameplay elements from other titles in the series were also used, including the leveling system from 358/2 Days, and the random encounter system from Kingdom Hearts Mobile.
-The game was released in Japan on October 7, 2010, in North America on January 11, 2011, and Europe on January 14, 2011.
+The game was released in Japan on October 7, 2010, North America on January 11, 2011, Australia on January 13, 2011, and Europe on January 14, 2011.